Last updated 16th September, 2025

 However, anything that might damage your tarmac drive once it has been installed is better done at the same time or before.
 This reduces the possibility that you'll have to replace the drive surface again before its expected lifespan is over.

-If you install a new driveway and there isn't a dropped kerb already there, it's a legal requirement to install one.
+If you intend to cross a public highway and there isn't a dropped kerb, you will likely need to install one.

 It's best practice to get this sorted before any driveway is put in, no matter whether it's a tarmac drive or one made from another material.
 As such, it's something that should form part of your tarmac driveway cost calculation and initial budget.